**This post contains referral links and I may make a small commission at no additional cost to you.

 DON’TS OF ADHD PARENTING

 These are the things I tried that backfired and didn’t work for me:

 - Being too strict.
 I fell back on how I was raised and clamped down.
 When I did this, is when things got worse.

 - Taking away all objects at one time.
 This caused intense anger and meltdowns.

 - Having “All or Nothing” Thinking.
 Each day is different for them.
 Some days it is hard for them to hold it together all day and that is why they explode.

 - Using Excessive Physical Punishment.
 Again, I tried this many times, only to have it backfire on me.
 This increased the intensity of his emotions and meltdowns.

 - Expecting your ADHD child to be like other children.
 I admit I became envious of the stories of other children’s accomplishments from their parents.
-Of course I would have loved for Billy to earn scholarships, get straight A’s and be on the honor roll.
-It took me several years to realize these types of children are several years behind cognitively.
+Of course, I would have loved for Billy to earn scholarships, get straight A’s and be on the honor roll.
+It took me several years to realize children like mine are several years behind cognitively.
 However, it doesn’t mean they don’t have other great qualities other “normal” kids don’t have.
 As parents of ADHD/ODD parents, we need to recognize and celebrate these accomplishments!
 These are where our kids shine!